Ivan Barone – Executive Chef at NAMO Italian Restaurant, Ho Chi Minh City

 Flatten the dough with a roller pin.

 Start to cut and shape the pasta into a long round noodle form, using your hands and rolling the dough with your fingers.
+(This video from Brooklyn Pasta Lab demonstrates the cutting and rolling technique.)

 Portion the pasta into the preferred size (usually 100g) and store them in the fridge.
 Use some semolina flour between each noodle in order to avoid them sticking to each other.